Not All Market Areas are Created Equally

 Last year (2016), I did a study for a major health club in Los Angeles, whose name we’ll call MHCLA.
 They came to me because they worked with another firm on defining their market area, but they had a major issue.
 The area that the firm focused on was much too big for MHCLA to put any reasonable actionable marketing plans together.
 See, the city of Los Angeles is somewhat unique from an analytical perspective.
 LA has a large population, it’s very dense, and it covers a very large area.
 The location that we were analyzing was the downtown location, versus one in the suburbs, so the reach of this location was huge.
 The challenge was to see if we could contract the market area, to remove parts of LA that the downtown location would never try to solicit clients from.

-Another issue I have from the PMA reports I’ve seen is that they always display contiguous market area boundaries as well.
-This, in my opinion is another major flaw.
+Another issue I have with the PMA reports I’ve seen is that they always display contiguous market area boundaries as well.
+This, in my opinion, is another major flaw.
 A contiguous boundary means that it is one single shape, instead of multiple shapes.
 By employing MAR’s method of non-contiguous or multiple shapes, then we can effectively and efficiently draw boundaries around individual areas or neighborhoods.
 Lets reason – anyone that’s familiar with the neighborhoods around the neighborhood in which they live, knows that the demographics of nearby neighborhoods can be drastically different.
-For example, I live in an upper middle-class neighborhood, consisting of a high percentage of established families and near empty nesters.
-Directly across the street from the entrance to my community is a number of low income houses and a spread of trailers.
+For example, I live in an upper-middle-class neighborhood, consisting of a high percentage of established families and near empty nesters.
+Directly across the street from the entrance to my community is a number of low-income houses and a spread of trailers.
 It so happens that this lower income area is closer to the health club I visit by distance than my neighborhood.
 So, if I force my market area boundary to be a single shape, and I need the clients in my neighborhood to get to 80% for reporting, what’s going to happen?
 Correct!
-We’re going to suggest that the low income neighborhood be part of the market area when we know it isn’t.
+We’re going to suggest that the low-income neighborhood be part of the market area when we know it isn’t.

 To further elaborate on this point, I know the neighborhood across the street is low income and not part of the health club’s market area, but imagine all the neighborhoods I don’t know about.
 This is where we must rely on the models to analyze client location clustering to identify the real neighborhoods in my market area.
 Remember, the market area boundary is going to make specific suggestions about where to target.
 We don’t want to waste a nickel on soliciting bad information.